iqbal1526/HR-Analytics-PowerBI-Dashboard/README.md

 - **Gender Distribution KPI**: Offers a breakdown of the total employees by gender, indicating the diversity in gender representation within the company.

-- **Active vs. Terminated Employees KPI**: Displays the number of currently active employees compared to those who have been terminated.
+- **Active vs. Terminated Employees KPI**: Displays the number of currently active employees compared to those terminated.

 - **Recruitment Costs KPI**: Summarizes the total expenses incurred in the recruitment process.

-- **Department Distribution Chart**: llustrates the number of employees across different departments.
+- **Department Distribution Chart**: illustrates the number of employees across different departments.

-- **Reasons for Termination Chart**: Details the various reasons why employees have left the company, which can inform retention strategies.
+- **Reasons for Termination Chart**: Details the various reasons employees have left the company, which can inform retention strategies.

 - **Employee Engagement and Satisfaction Gauges**: Provide visual representations of overall employee satisfaction and engagement levels, which are critical for assessing the workforce's morale and productivity.

-- **Performance Rating Distribution Chart**: Shows the spread of employee performance ratings, offering a snapshot of how employees are meeting or exceeding expectations.
+- **Performance Rating Distribution Chart**: Shows the spread of employee performance ratings, offering a snapshot of how employees meet or exceed expectations.

 - **Attrition Rates for Unhappiness and Performance**: Quantifies how many employees have left due to dissatisfaction or performance issues.